jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/resourcesvpcconfig.md

 #### SubnetIds

 Specify subnets for your Amazon EKS worker nodes.
-Amazon EKS creates cross-account elastic network interfaces in these subnets to allow communication between your worker nodes and the Kubernetes control plane.
+Amazon EKS creates cross-account elastic network interfaces in these subnets to allow communication between worker nodes and the Kubernetes control plane.

 _Required_: Yes